kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-9-cultural-heritage.md

 category: daytrip
 permalink: /:categories/:title/
 title: Tanzanite/ Cultural center
-subtitle: "For a wide selection of African art, sculptures and artefacts, head to The Cultural Heritage craft mall"
+subtitle: "The Guggenheim of Africa"

 sys:
   icon: 🏺🧿
   circuit: Northen Circuit
-  review: "For a wide selection of African art 🏺, sculptures and 🖼️ artefacts 📿, head to The Cultural Heritage craft mall"
+  review: "For a wide selection of African art 🏺, sculptures and 🖼️ artifacts 📿, head to The Cultural Heritage craft mall"
   price: 25
   best_time: 🌞 all year round
   accommodation: